Will I Need Surgery for My Carpal Tunnel?

 For those of you shaking your heads in disbelief, let me reaffirm your wonder.
 No conservative care.
 No rehab.
 No splinting.
 No injections.
 Nothing.
 Just straight to the knife.

-For those who are not well versed in anatomy let me give you a little tidbit on what fingers the median nerve (the nerve affected by carpal tunnel) feeds.
+For those who are not well versed in anatomy let me, as a Mesa, AZ wrist pain doctor, give you a little tidbit on what fingers the median nerve (the nerve affected by carpal tunnel) feeds.
 Basically, it’s the thumb and next digit (technically, it’s the lateral 2.5 digits, but most patients can’t notice the ½ so they just note numbness over the thumb and adjacent 2 fingers).
 It does NOT feed the palm—the superficial palmar branch of the median nerve branches off just before the carpal tunnel.

 Now that you’ve brushed up on your anatomy, we can go back to my patient.
 Remember when I said his entire hands were involved?
 That is absolutely, positively not consistent with carpal tunnel syndrome and is usually more related to the shoulder (subscap trigger point referral or anterior scalene or pec minor impingements).
 That’s not to say this gentleman did not have carpal tunnel, but the picture was far more complex.